vicinityh2020/VICINITY-AAU-VAS-Vacant-parking-slot-and-charging-price-notifications-service/README.md

 Adapter releases are as aau_adapter_x.y.z.py

 ## 0.0.1
-Start version, it works with agent-service-full-0.6.3.jar, and it receives three parking slot usage states and publishes an event with vacant parking slot number and real-time EV charging price.
+Start version, it works with agent-service-full-0.6.3.jar, and it receives three parking slot usage states and publishes an event with vacant parking slot account and real-time EV charging price.

 # Functionality and API

-## Read residential microgrid operation states
+## Publish an event to the subscribers.
 ### Endpoint:
-            GET /remote/objects/{oid}/properties/{pid}
-Return last known value and time received by the VAS.
-The “oid” is UUID of the VAS and “pid” is a property identifier.
-Users can read generated active power outputs of PV and WT, the SoC of batteries, and active power consumption of the microgrid.

-## Subscribe to event channel
-### Endpoint:
-            POST /objects/{oid}/events/{eid}
+            PUT /objects/{oid}/events/{eid}
-Return last vacant parking slot number, EV charging price and time received by the VAS.
-The “oid” is UUID of the VAS and “eid” is an event identifier.
+Publish the vacant parking slot number, EV charging price and current time.
 Users can receive the number of free parking slot and charging price automatically.
+### Return:
+After subscribing the VAS successfully, the subscriber receives a response for instance:
+{
+    "value": "3.15",
+    "free": "2",
+    "time": "2018-11-10"
+}